 Figure 11: Extrapolation in predictions from a statistical model calibrated with the collated survey data for all months in year 2019 in the MSFD subregion "Bay of Biscay and Iberian Coast".
+Extrapolating from sampled environmental conditions is more pervasive in April than in December: this illustrates that some combinations of covariate values that underlie predictions in December are within the convex hull of the sampled environmental data.

-The extrapolation analysis reveals that environmental coverage of the subregion is unbalanced, with shelf areas being relatively well covered for all months, including the winter months (assuming that the model uses the 7 selected covariates from Table 5), but with offshore areas being less covered.
+The extrapolation analysis reveals that coverage of environmental space in the subregion is unbalanced, with shelf areas being relatively well covered for all months, including the winter months (assuming that the model uses the 7 selected covariates from Table 5), but with offshore areas being less covered.
 In the latter case, this means in practice that most model-based predictions are extrapolations (both in environmental and geographical space; see Figures 2-5).
-Extrapolations are intrinsically more fragile because less informed by data and more model-dependent.
-A more fine-grained measure of model-dependence is provided in Figure 12, where the amount of survey data informing a specific prediction is displayed.
+Extrapolations are intrinsically more fragileSSS because they are less informed by data and more model-dependent.